 I’m taking the best of the work I already do in creating spaces for constructive conversation, making evident the most important issues and values, connecting people to each other through compassion, curiosity and openness, and building capacity for leadership.
 And I’m going to add in some new areas of focus:

 When I figured out what needed to be different in my practice, I also needed to come up with HOW to make this real.
 As in, what do I do for a living if I’m going to adjust or change my focus to expand beyond?
 What is the same?
 What might be different?
-In January I wrote a blog, started to reflect on my goals, and made 8 affirmations for the new year.
-Building on this, I’m going to continue to focus on FACILITATION of important conversations; expand our TRAINING practice to build capacity, skills and knowledge for improved conversations and leadership; and enhance COACHING services to support individuals to achieve positive change.
+Building on these questions, I’m going to continue to focus on FACILITATION of important conversations; expand our TRAINING practice to build capacity, skills and knowledge for improved conversations and leadership; and enhance COACHING services to support individuals to achieve positive change.

 I’ve coached clients, students, colleagues and community members on countless projects over the last many years, but never formalized my coaching practice until now.